-Urban & Community Forest Master Plan
+Urban & Community Forest Master and Management Plan

 The Urban and Community Forest Master Plan guides the expansion and preservation of the City of Saratoga Spring’s urban forest, with the goal of maximizing the benefits that trees provide to Saratoga Springs.
 In the context of this report the definition of the Urban Forest is limited to all trees on the City’s property or Rights-of-Way for which the City has maintenance responsibilities.
 This plan builds on the vision outlined by the City Council in its June 3, 2008 resolution, in which they declared that “the preservation and expansion of the Urban Forest will serve the public interest by improving the community’s physical, social, cultural and economic environment.”
 This Master Plan elaborates on the 2008 goals by committing Saratoga Springs (the City) to factor the contributions of the urban forest into all infrastructure planning and development decisions.
 As Mayor Scott Johnson observed in his 2008 cover letter to the DEC grant that supported this plan’s creation, “The development of a truly comprehensive Urban and Community Forest Master Plan will complement and support the objectives of the City’s adopted Comprehensive Plan, Open Spaces Resources 2002—the City’s Open Space Plan—and serve as a guide to future investment in this essential resource.”
 The Plan specifies planning, regulatory, and enforcement policies that the City will engage to encourage the preservation and expansion of the urban forest on public land, in order to maximize the City’s benefits.